 Freezing the subject: This of course depends on the shot you are attempting.
 Anytime you want to avoid blurry pictures, a faster shutter will become your best friend.
 The snag here is that the higher the shutter speed you use the more light you will need.
-A high F-Number will give a fast shutter speed when in aperture priority mode.
+A small F-number (large aperture) will give a fast shutter speed when in aperture priority mode.

 When you need a really fast shutter, keep an eye on the warning light in your viewfinder which indicates the shutter speed is cutting off too much light and the aperture range for that lens has been exceeded.
 This is a common problem.

 A good example is when photographing birds.
 The best time of day to shoot is often when the light is low.
 A necessary compromise in these poor lighting conditions is to increase the ISO.
 Why compromise?
 Well too high an ISO introduces noise into the picture, influenced largely by the quality of camera model.
 This can be a nuisance when enlarging photos in post production.

 Increasing the ISO increases the shutter speed, so one need to make a choice between capturing a great photo that is hard to repeat, or risk introducing noise.